motionsplan/motionsplan-dk-jekyll/_posts/2020-10-24-hvor-meget-protein.md

   <summary><h2 id="references">Kilder og videre læsning</h2></summary>

 1. **Areta, J. L., et al. (2013).** "Timing and Distribution of Protein Ingestion During Prolonged Recovery Through Resistance Exercise Alters Myofibrillar Protein Synthesis." *The Journal of Physiology*, 591(9), 2319–2331.
+2. **Holwerda, A. M., et al. (2016).** "Daily physical activity enhances postprandial muscle protein accretion in older adults." *The Journals of Gerontology: Series A*, 71(10), 1333–1340.
-2. **Jäger, R. et al. (2017).** "International Society of Sports Nutrition Position Stand: protein and exercise." *Journal of the International Society of Sports Nutrition*, 14(20).
+3. **Jäger, R., et al. (2017).** "International Society of Sports Nutrition Position Stand: protein and exercise." *Journal of the International Society of Sports Nutrition*, 14(20).
-3. **Morton, R. W. et al. (2018).** "A systematic review, meta-analysis and meta-regression of the effect of protein supplementation on resistance training-induced gains in muscle mass and strength in healthy adults." *British Journal of Sports Medicine*, 52(6), 376–384.
+4. **Morton, R. W., et al. (2018).** "A systematic review, meta-analysis and meta-regression of the effect of protein supplementation on resistance training-induced gains in muscle mass and strength in healthy adults." *British Journal of Sports Medicine*, 52(6), 376–384.
-4. **Nordic Council of Ministers (2023).** *Nordic Nutrition Recommendations 2023 (NNR).* Integration of environmental aspects.
+5. **Nordic Council of Ministers (2023).** *Nordic Nutrition Recommendations 2023 (NNR).* Integration of environmental aspects.
+6. **Pennings, B., et al. (2011).** "Exercising before protein intake allows for greater use of dietary protein-derived amino acids for postprandial muscle protein accretion in elderly men." *American Journal of Clinical Nutrition*, 93(2), 322–331.
-5. **Schoenfeld, B. J., & Aragon, A. A. (2018).** "How much protein can the body use in a single meal for muscle-building?
+7. **Schoenfeld, B. J., & Aragon, A. A. (2018).** "How much protein can the body use in a single meal for muscle-building?
 Implications for daily protein distribution." *Journal of the International Society of Sports Nutrition*, 15(10).
-6. **Trommelen, J., & van Loon, L. J. (2016).** "Pre-Sleep Protein Ingestion to Improve the Skeletal Muscle Adaptive Response to Exercise Training." *Nutrients*, 8(12), 763.
+8. **Trommelen, J., & van Loon, L. J. (2016).** "Pre-Sleep Protein Ingestion to Improve the Skeletal Muscle Adaptive Response to Exercise Training." *Nutrients*, 8(12), 763.
-7. **WHO / FAO / UNU (2007).** *Protein and Amino Acid Requirements in Human Nutrition.* World Health Organization Technical Report Series.
+9. **WHO / FAO / UNU (2007).** *Protein and Amino Acid Requirements in Human Nutrition.* World Health Organization Technical Report Series.

 </details>